 Clever also pre-negotiates discounted commission rates with top-rated realtors, so you can save thousands without sacrificing service.

-When you sell with a Clever Partner Agent, you get full service for a flat $3,000 listing fee – or just 1% on homes above $350,000.
-If you buy with Clever, you could qualify for a cash-back refund worth up to 0.5% of the purchase price.
+When you sell with a Clever Partner Agent, you get full service for a just 1.5%.
+If you buy with Clever, you could qualify for a cash-back refund after closing.

 💲 Listing Fee